-The College shall undertake reasonable efforts to preserve the confidentiality of reports and complaints.
+The College shall undertake reasonable efforts to preserve the confidentiality of reports and complaints and respect the privacy of the parties but such measures cannot restrict the parties right to obtain and present evidence regarding the allegations.
 The College shall not disclose any report or complaint except as provided herein and as necessary to effectuate this Process, or as permitted by the Family Educational Rights and Privacy Act (FERPA), 20 U.S.C.
 1232g; FERPA regulations, 34 CFR part 99, or as required under applicable law.

 Certain professionals have a legal and/or ethical responsibility to maintain communications made in the scope of their professional roles in strict confidence.
-Some of these roles include licensed professional counselors/mental health providers, licensed medical and health care providers, victim advocates, ordained/licensed clergy, licensed attorneys and rape crisis or domestic violence resources.
+Some of these roles include licensed professional counselors/mental health providers, licensed medical and health care providers, victim advocates, ordained/licensed clergy, licensed attorneys, and rape crisis or domestic violence resources.